Indiana National Guard: Twentieth century

-When America joined World War II, the Indiana Guard was once again federalized.
+After the United States of America joined World War II, the Indiana Guard was once again federalized.
 Camp Atterbury was established in 1942, training hundreds of thousands of Soldiers until the war's conclusion.
 The 38th Infantry Division was activated at Camp Shelby, Mississippi, and would serve in the Pacific from 1944 to 1945, earning the nickname "Avengers of Bataan."

 After World War II, the Army debated the necessity of a separate National Guard at all, deciding finally in 1947 to maintain the unique dual-status purpose of the National Guard.
 From 1947, the Indiana National Guard has had an unbroken federally-recognized status.
 Indiana Guard units served in the Korean War, and famously had one of only eight Army National Guard units- and the only National Guard Infantry company- sent to the Vietnam War - Company D (Ranger), 151st Infantry Regiment, which gained the moniker "The Indiana Rangers."
 Company D is recognized as the spiritual successors to the Indiana Rangers established prior to Indiana's statehood.
 During their one-year deployment to Vietnam, "Delta Company" was awarded 510 medals for valor and service, making it one of the most decorated units in United States Army history.

 After the Vietnam War, Chief of Staff Creighton Abrams saw the negative effects of President Lyndon B. Johnson's decision to use the draft rather than activate the National Guard and Reserve.
 In response, he made it the policy of the United States Army that going forward, the U.S. will never again go to war without calling up the Guard.

 With the revitalization of the National Guard, the Indiana National Guard was federally activated in much larger numbers in the last years of the 20th century.
 Taking on their full duty as a dual-purpose force, the Indiana National Guard served in response to hurricanes, natural disasters, and were activated to serve in the 1991 Gulf War and the U.S. intervention during the Bosnian War and the Kosovo War.